binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 ---

-## Rule 608 Witness Impeachment for Character for Untruthfulness
+## Rule 404a2 The Mercy Rule

 *Start analysis by providing Rule 404(a)(1)*

-Rule 404(a) prohibits evidence of a person’s character or character trait to prove that on a specific occasion the person acted in accordance with that character or character trait.
+**Rule 404(a)(1)** prohibits evidence of a person’s character or character trait to prove that on a particular occasion the person acted in accordance with that character or trait.
+This is because character evidence is not particularly probative given that people do not always act according to "character," and propensity-based decisions would be unfairly prejudicial jury misuse.

-**Rule 608** lets some character evidence back in by allowing **opinion or reputation evidence** and **inquiry into specific instances of conduct** during cross examination to rebut opinion or reputation evidence based on good faith belief. [^14] [^15] [^16] Evidence of truthful character is admissible only after the witness’s character for truthfulness has been attacked. **Extrinsic evidence** is **not admissible** to prove **specific instances of a witness’s conduct** to show character for truthfulness (except criminal convictions under Rule 609).
-Rule 608 is based on the idea that evidence of character for truthfulness has some relevance because it helps the jury determine witness credibility.

-[^14]:Renda v.
-King 347 F.3d 550 (3d Cir.
-2003) *illustrates witness impeachment for character for untruthfulness (Rules 404a1, 608)* (district court abused its discretion in excluding evidence of Trooper King's good character for truthfulness because Renda attacked King's character for truthfulness by arguing during her opening statement that the jury should not believe King not because of bias but because he was corrupt and improperly performed his official duties.)

-[^15]:United States v.
-Jones, 763 F.2d 518, 522 (2d Cir.
-1985) *illustrates witness impeachment for character for untruthfulness (Rules 404a1, 608)* (holding that attacks on a witness's character for truthfulness in opening statements may qualify under the "otherwise" portion of Rule 608(a)).

-[^16]:United States v.
-Martinez 923 F.3d 806 (10th Cir.
-2019) *illustrates witness impeachment for character for untruthfulness (Rules 404a1, 608)* (no abuse of discretion in district court’s exclusion of defendant’s character-for-truthfulness evidence; the clear purpose of the prosecutor’s cross-examination was challenge defendant's veracity with respect to a specific issue in the present case [his intent], not his general truthfulness.
-See  Kauz, 188 F.2d at 10 [“The mere fact that a witness is contradicted by other evidence in the case does not constitute an attack upon his reputation for truth and veracity"].
-"If this be an attack on Defendant’s character for truthfulness, then such an attack occurs whenever the prosecution puts on evidence contrary to a witness’s account.")
+**Rule 608** provides an exception to this rule by allowing a witness’s character for untruthfulness to come in for impeachment purposes by allowing testimony about reputation and opinion and, on cross-examination, questions about specific prior conduct, but allows no extrinsic evidence.

+Under **Rule 404(a)(2)** or **the Mercy Rule**, a criminal defendant may offer evidence of pertinent character traits of the victim and/or the defendant.
+If the evidence is admitted, the prosecutor may attack the evidence in cross examination and bring in evidence of an opposing character trait.
+The policy reason for this rule is that the accused, whose liberty is at stake, may need a counterweight against the strong investigative and prosecutorial resources of the government. **In a homicide case**, the prosecutor does not have to wait for the defendant to offer pertinent character evidence of the victim to offer evidence of the victim’s trait of peacefulness to rebut evidence that the victim was the first aggressor.

 ---